codingteam/emulsion/Readme.md

 Build
 -----

-Install [.NET Core SDK][dotnet-core-sdk] for your platform, then run:
+Install [.NET Core SDK][dotnet-core-sdk] 3.0 or newer for your platform, then
+run:

 ```console
 $ dotnet build